 By the settled.govt.nz team

-It’s always important to do your research when buying any kind of property, but rural ones come with a whole extra set of things to think about.
-It might be tempting to focus on the dream wish list, but you should also compile a list of issues to be aware of (and people who can help you learn about them).
+It’s always important to do your research when buying any kind of property, but rural ones come with extra things to consider.
+It might be tempting to focus on your dream wish list, but you should also compile a list of issues that are specific to rural properties before you start your search.

 It might feel like you’re getting away from it all when moving out of town, but rural developments can be subject to rules that restrict what you can do.
-Ask your lawyer to check if there are any covenants on the property that might have an impact on a future business you may run there or any planned building projects.
-You don’t want to invest in an alpaca herd for your new dream property only to find that it’s not allowed to carry any livestock, or to discover that your subdivision plans are not permitted by council rules.
+Ask your lawyer to check whether there are any land covenants (conditions tied to the ownership or use of the land) on the property that might have an impact on future business or any planned building projects.
+You don’t want to invest in an alpaca herd for your new dream property only to find that it’s not allowed to carry any livestock or discover that your subdivision plans are not permitted by council rules.